 Design and Procedure

 An online survey was used for data collection.
-The survey was made on Google Forms; the link of the survey was circulated amongst the students of various higher academic institutions/universities/colleges via email, WhatsApp, and other social media sites.
+The survey was made through Google Forms; the link of the survey was circulated amongst the students of various higher academic institutions/universities/colleges via email, WhatsApp, and other social media sites.
 The survey had an introduction to the study and an informed consent form along with items of various study variables.
 The electronic informed consent was taken from each participant.
 This survey is a part of the project “the impact of lockdown on youth” conducted in June 2020.
 Participation in the survey was voluntary without any financial compensation.
-The online survey did not have any compulsory question, except the informed consent, to protect the rights of the participants to refuse to answer any question which they are not confortable or don’t want to answer.
+The online survey did not have any compulsory question, except the informed consent, to protect the rights of the participants to refuse to answer any question which they are not comfortable with or don’t want to answer.

 Data Analysis

 From the total of 1325 filled data, only 624 data of the participants who mentioned engagement in online romance during lockdown were taken for this study.
 We performed three different analyses on the data.
-First, to see the relationship between study variables we used Pearson correlation.
-The correlations, however, were calculated at three levels— for all 624 participants, for committed 266 participants, and for non-committed 358 participants.
+First, to see the relationship between study variables, we used Pearson correlation.
+The correlations were calculated at three levels— for all 624 participants, for committed 266 participants, and for non-committed 358 participants.
 To see the role of gender, relationship nature, and their interaction on each study variable, two ways ANOVA was conducted.
 Finally, to see the moderation effect of relationship nature on the relationship between online romance and study variables, we performed the moderation analysis given by Hayes (2017).

 Results

 The relationship between the study variables is given in Table 1.
 Relationship analysis for all the participants showed a significant positive correlation between online romance and internet essentiality.
 The relationship magnitude and direction were found similar for the committed as well as non-committed participants.
-Since both groups, committed or non-committed, require the internet to involve in online romance, therefore, both showed a positive relationship between online romance and internet essentiality.
+Since both groups, committed or non-committed, require the internet to involve in online romance, both showed a positive relationship between online romance and internet essentiality.
 Loneliness showed no relationship with online romance for the complete data set, however, it showed a significant negative relationship for committed individuals and a positive relationship for non–committed individuals.
 Similar results were found for the relationship between online romance and relationship anxiety.
-Though overall, there was no relationship between online romance and relationship apprehension, however, for committed participants, a significant negative relationship was found but for non-committed participants, it was a positive relationship.
-The relationship between online romance and relationship initiation, however, showed a different pattern.
+Though overall, there was no relationship between online romance and relationship apprehension, a significant negative relationship was found for committed participants.
+For non-committed participants, it was a positive relationship.
+The relationship between online romance and relationship initiationshowed a different pattern.
 For all participants, it showed a significant but weak positive relationship.
-However, no relationship was found in the case of committed participants, and a relatively lower positive relationship came in the case of non-committed participants.
+However, no relationship was found in the case of committed participants, and a relatively lower positive relationship was revealed in the case of non-committed participants.

 ______________________________